New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico Stats and Trends

-- New Mexico has covered the spread on one occasion this year.

-- The Lobos have yet to cover the spread this season when favored by 1.5 points or more.
+- The Lobos have been favored by 1.5 points or more two times this season and have not covered the spread in any of them.

-- New Mexico's games this year have gone over the total in two out of seven opportunities (28.6%).

 - This year, the Lobos have turned the ball over 12 times, two more than the Rebels' takeaways (10).